Technigo/project-mongo-api/README.md

 ## The problem

 This week I didn't have so many error messages as I had last week so it felt a bit easier to work with this API project.
-I watched the lectures and tried to implement different endpoints to play araound with it to learn more.
-I t was a bit difficult to deploy it to Heruko and Mongo but it turned out well after help from my team and discussions on Slack.
+I watched the lectures and tried to implement different endpoints and play around with it to learn more.
+It was a bit difficult to deploy it to Heruko and Mongo but it turned out well after help from my team and discussions on Slack.

 ## View it live